danger/danger-js/docs/js_glossary.md

 ## New to ES6 + Flow?

-I came to JS at a great point in time, a lot of the native tools that can offer so much safety in programming are now available and easy to use in JS.
+I came to JS at a great point in time, a lot of the tools used in native code that offer so much programming safety are now available and easy to use in JS.
+Sometimes it feels like Ruby, but with useful editor feedback. 👍.

 ### Flow